 City Wildlife’s Summer Internship Program offers college and graduate students the opportunity to play an important role in the care, rearing, and rehabilitation of orphaned and injured wild animals.
-Over the course of 10 to 12 weeks, City Wildlife interns have the opportunity to shadow our wildlife veterinary and rehabilitation staff members and learn the natural history and husbandry for the animals in our care.
+Over the course of 10 to 12 weeks, City Wildlife interns have the opportunity to shadow our wildlife veterinarian and rehabilitation staff members and learn the natural history and husbandry of the animals in our care.

 During our summer season, interns may be trained in specialized animal care depending on previous experience and skill set.
 Training may include handling animals, feeding small mammals and birds, and assisting with animal releases.
 Typically, we see baby birds of all species in the spring and summer, baby squirrels in the spring and late summer, and Mallard ducklings in the summer.

-At the completion of an internship, most interns are:
+At the completion of an internship, most interns:

-- Knowledgeable about the natural history of several of the animals species that come into our care
+- Are knowledgeable about the natural history of several of the animals species that come into our care

-- Able to identify dozens of wild bird, mammal, and reptile species native to the District of Columbia
+- Are able to identify dozens of wild bird, mammal, and reptile species native to the District of Columbia

-- Able to offer constructive advice on how to deal with and defuse human- wildlife conflicts
+- Are able to offer constructive advice on how to deal with and defuse human-wildlife conflicts

-- Have experience assisting with basic animal physical examinations and medical treatments
+- Gain experience assisting with basic animal physical examinations and medical treatments

 - Must be at least 18 years of age